How do you Say Happy Birthday in Latin and 20 Other Languages?

 Birthday traditions and rituals in different cultures

-Ancient Roman birthdays slowly have become a part of ordinary peoples’ lives.
+Ancient Roman birthdays slowly became a part of ordinary people’s lives.
 By giving stones and flowers as gifts, cakes and candles gradually became part of their celebrations as time passed.
 Nowadays, cakes and candles are the go-to items for every birthday.

 Popular Culture